 My name is Richard Paulsen and I have a PhD in Economics from the Department of Economics at Northeastern University.
 I currently work as a lecturer in the Department of Economics at the University of Vermont.
 For the Spring 2020 semester I’ll be teaching Microeconomic Theory (intermediate), Economics Methods (statistics), and a 170 student section of Principles of Microeconomics.
 This past fall I taught four courses: Microeconomic Theory, Economics Methods, Health Economics, and Sports Economics.
-I’m running a limited job search and am available for interviews.

 Latest Updates: A revision has been requested at Education Finance and Policy for my paper with Dr. Alicia Modestino entitled “School’s Out: How Summer Youth Employment Programs Impact Academic Outcomes”.